Sharjah-Pakistan Business Roundtable Highlights Shared Vision For Economic Growth - UrduPoint

 Sharjah-Pakistan Business Roundtable Highlights Shared Vision For Economic Growth

-SHARJAH, (APP - UrduPoint / Pakistan Point News - 21st Nov, 2024) The Sharjah FDI Office (Invest in Sharjah) and the Pakistan Business Council in Sharjah hosted the Sharjah-Pakistan Business Roundtable here on Thursday.
+The Sharjah FDI Office (Invest in Sharjah) and the Pakistan Business Council in Sharjah hosted the Sharjah-Pakistan Business Roundtable at Sharjah, today.

 The event brought together over 200 investors and entrepreneurs to explore opportunities for strengthening economic ties and fostering bilateral investments between Sharjah and Pakistan.